Breakdown: In Your House

-Breakdown: In Your House was the 24th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF; WWE as of 2002).
-It took place on September 27, 1998, at the Copps Coliseum in Hamilton, Ontario, Canada.
+Breakdown: In Your House was a 1998 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 24th In Your House and took place on September 27, 1998, at the Copps Coliseum in Hamilton, Ontario, Canada.
+This was the fourth In Your House in Canada, after In Your House 4 in Winnipeg, Manitoba in October 1995, In Your House 9 in Vancouver, British Columbia in July 1996, and In Your House 16 in Calgary, Alberta in July 1997.
+The promotional poster featured D-Generation X, whose entrance theme was titled "Break It Down".

 Nine matches were held on the PPV, while three matches were held for the Sunday Night Heat pre-show.
-The promotional poster featured D-Generation X, whose entrance theme was titled "Break It Down."
-The event is notable for featuring the debut of Christian.

-The main event was a Triple Threat match between Stone Cold Steve Austin, The Undertaker, and Kane for the WWF Championship, which ended in controversy when The Undertaker and Kane simultaneously pinned Austin.
-Another match at the event was a Triple Threat match in a steel cage between Ken Shamrock, Mankind, and The Rock to determine the number-one contender to the WWF Championship.
+The main event was a triple threat match between "Stone Cold" Steve Austin, The Undertaker, and Kane for the WWF Championship, which ended in controversy when The Undertaker and Kane simultaneously pinned Austin.
+Another match at the event was a triple threat steel cage between Ken Shamrock, Mankind, and The Rock to determine the number-one contender to the WWF Championship.
+The event was also notable for featuring the debut of Christian.

 Production

 Background

-In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-Breakdown: In Your House was the 24th In Your House event, and took place on September 27, 1998, at the Copps Coliseum in Hamilton, Ontario, Canada.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the American promotion World Wrestling Federation (WWF, now WWE) in May 1995.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
+Breakdown: In Your House was the 24th In Your House event and took place on September 27, 1998, at the Copps Coliseum in Hamilton, Ontario, Canada.
+It was the fourth In Your House in Canada, after In Your House 4 in Winnipeg, Manitoba in October 1995, In Your House 9 in Vancouver, British Columbia in July 1996, and In Your House 16 in Calgary, Alberta in July 1997.
 The name of the event was about D-Generation X, whose entrance theme was called "Break It Down".